smashub/choco/README.md

-# choco
+# ChoCo
-ChoCo: the Chord Corpus
+The Chord Corpus